*Applications for our 2021/22 Part-Time Maths course will open on the 13th of October 2020*

 - You have the power to transform lives, so we want to help you to change Maths education across England.

-- The Red Kite Secondary part-time Maths course will build on your subject knowledge and give you the skills you need to teach Computer Science at GCSE and A-Level.
+- The Red Kite Secondary part-time Maths course will build on your subject knowledge and give you the skills you need to teach Maths at GCSE and A-Level.

 - You will train over 2 years – two days a week in year 1 and three days a week in year 2 (option 2)